 Mom sat at the kitchen table reading the morning paper and drinking a cup of coffee.

-“Mom, I’ve got Dr. Brian Sanderson on the phone.
+“Mom, I’ve got Dr. Robert Sanderson on the phone.
 He wants to talk to you about coming over this afternoon.”

 I handed her my cell.
 There wasn’t much to hear other than he’d be here at two and would bring Scott.